 The average time in which the license is issued ranges between 3 and 5 weeks provided that all documents are correct.

 If you need assistance in preparing the application file for a license when opening a restaurant in Germany, you can rely on our company registration specialists.
+We also invite you to watch our video:

 The restaurant sector in Germany